About the Right to Information Act 2009

 A form to assist in making an application is available here:

 - Applications for information need to be made to the department, authority or council holding the relevant information or most closely linked to the information.
 A webpage like this one is available for most other public authorities.

 - Applications are to be accompanied by the application fee.
-This fee is 25 fee units, which is $34.00 as at 1 July 2010 and is indexed annually.
+This fee is 28 fee units, which is $38.75 and is indexed annually by the Ombudsman.

 - You may apply to have the fee waived if:

 a.
 You are in financial hardship – we take that to mean that you are on income support payments (we would usually ask to see evidence that you are in receipt of Centrelink or veterans affairs payments);

 b.
 Where you are a member of parliament and the application is in connection with their official duty; or

 c.
 You are able to gives us information which shows that the information sought is intended to be used for a purpose that is of general public interest or benefit.